 In Poland, the statutory responsibility for businesses to report on managing climate-related financial risks is primarily guided by the Polish Accounting Act, implementing EU directives on non-financial reporting, particularly the Corporate Sustainability Reporting Directive (CSRD).
-On that basis, large undertakings, parent undertaking of a large group, listed SMEs as well as certain subsidiaries and branches having ultimate parent or stand-alone entity outside of the EEA will be soon required to report information on issues that are important in terms of their impact on the environment and that could have a significant impact on their financial outlook.
-While the Act does not explicitly mandate reporting on climate-related financial risks, it does require companies to disclose information on environmental issues which can encompass climate-related risks and their management.
+On that basis, large undertakings, parent undertaking of a large group are, and listed SMEs as well as certain subsidiaries and branches having ultimate parent or stand-alone entity is outside the EEA will be soon required to include in their annual reports information on issues that are important in terms of their impact on the environment and that could have a significant impact on their financial outlook.
+While the Act does not explicitly mandate reporting specifically on climate-related financial risks, it does require companies to disclose information on environmental issues, which can encompass climate-related risks and their management.
 Companies are encouraged to describe their business model, policies, outcomes, and risks related to these non-financial aspects, including how they manage and mitigate any identified risks in accordance with the European Sustainability Reporting Standards (ESRS).